Klumz/comp110-journal/README.md

 ### Quotes:
 "The key to the interaction between abstract and physical entities in physics is via the representation relation [21,27].
 This is the method by which physical systems are given abstract descriptions: an atom is represented as a wave function, a billiard ball as a point in phase space, a black hole as ametric tensor and so on."

+### Reference:
+Horsman, Clare and Stepney, Susan and Wagner, Rob C. and Kendon, Viv (2014) "When does a physical system compute?", Proceedings of the Royal Society A: mathematical, physical and engineering sciences., 470 (2169). p.
+20140182.

 ### [2] Experimental Investigations of the Utility of Detailed Flowcharts in Programming:
 In this paper, Ben Shneiderman, Richard Mayer, Don McKay and Peter Heller have set up a total of five deliberate experiments in order to determine the advantages and disadvantages of using flowcharts in improving programming composition, comprehension, debugging and modification, as well as finalising and discussing the results.
 The experiments were conducted with the use of "subjects", basically meaning various groups of university students.
 As a result of this, the paper ultimately concluded two things; detailed flowcharts are superfluous presentations of the information contained in programming language statements, as mentioned in the following quote: "We conjecture that detailed flowcharts are merely a redundant presentation of the information contained in the programming language statements.
 The flowcharts may even be at a disadvantage because they are not as complete (omitting declarations, statement labels, and input/output formats) and require many more pages than do the concise programming language statements."
 Lastly, it was also concluded that the experiments did not provide the utility and benefits of detailed flowcharts in program composition, comprehension, debugging or modification, resulting in further work needing to be done in order to analyse and understand other areas where flowcharts may be useful.